Last Updated on by Jeremy

-The second large packing cube was able to fit both long pair of pants and the 3 pair of shorts.
-In this case layering was done in order to fit more items in vertically since heavy pants cannot be rolled as easily as shirts can.
+The second large packing cube was able to fit both a long pair of pants and the 3 pair of shorts.
+In this case, layering was done in order to fit more items in vertically since heavy pants cannot be rolled as easily as shirts can.

 The zipper on the cube plays a great role in compressing the thick clothes down to fit into the confined space of the compression packing cube, as is apparent in the pictures above.

-The only difficulties with this method of over packing is repacking and removing items on a daily basis may be difficult to achieve the same level of conformity time and time again.
+The only difficulties with this method of overpacking are repacking and removing items on a daily basis may be difficult to achieve the same level of conformity time and time again.

 Small Packing Cubes

-Only one small packing cube was used for the purposes of clothing, as I will likely use the smaller ones for electronics packing and other non-clothing item.
+Only one small packing cube was used for the purposes of clothing, as I will likely use the smaller ones for electronics packing and other non-clothing items.